daveho/CloudCoderWebsite/install/servers.md

 The webapp server runs the CloudCoder web application, and hosts the database where CloudCoder will save information about courses, problems, users, and student submissions.
+It will need to be available on the network(s) your students will use to access CloudCoder.
+Making it accessible from the public internet is ideal (since that would allow students to work anywhere), but you could also choose to make it available only on your campus network.

-Suggested configuration:
+Suggested server configuration:

 * 512M or more RAM
 * 2G or more disk space
 * any modern CPU (single core is fine)
 * port 443 open (for SSL)
+* a DNS name (e.g., **cloudcoder.unseen.edu**)
-* an SSL certificate
+* an SSL certificate (which must match the DNS name)

 The suggested configuration should be adequate for around 150 concurrent users.